Commercialization of Lowest-Cost, Long Duration Energy Storage Systems

 Project Update

-The project team has submitted the draft system design report which outlines the preliminary specifications of a pilot system, which is expected to be a kW scale system with upwards of 24 hours of duration.
-The current focus is on progressing product development and testing of the project team’s latest cell version.
-The project team deployed its first demonstration project in late 2022, which has provided a significant amount of field data to improve upon the cell design.
-Data points obtained include charging and discharging performance, voltage curves, degradation of key components, reactions to ambient temperature swings, and transportation of the cells.
-The project team is currently optimizing the functional parameters of the cell in a design of experiments to ensure that performance requirements are met.
-This optimization is done by using a combination of ARBIN instruments to evaluate the cells, in addition to completing smaller benchtop tests.
-The project team intends to complete the build of the pilot system to deploy in early 2024 with Western Energy Systems for back-up power and daily cycling use cases.
-Finally, the project team is completing the upgrades of a 40,000 sq-ft pilot scale manufacturing facility.
+The e-Zinc team is working to advance product development and testing of their latest cell version.
+The project team deployed its first demonstration project in late 2022, which yielded a significant amount of field data to guide improvements upon the cell design.
+Data points obtained included charging and discharging performance, voltage curves, degradation of key components, reactions to ambient temperature swings, and transportation of the cells.
+The project team is currently optimizing the functional parameters of the cell in design experiments to ensure that performance requirements are met.
+This optimization being done by using a combination of instruments that have testing channels to run charge and discharge cycles on the cells to evaluate the cells, in addition to completing smaller benchtop tests.

 The Issue